Danmcaires/StarlingX-App-Generator/README.md

     - [FluxCD Manifest](#fluxcd-manifest-1)
     - [Plugins](#plugins-1)
     - [Other files](#other-files)

-## TODO list

-- [x] Remove the need for `appManifestFile-config.chartGroup.chart_names` in `app_manifest.yaml` since it can be inferred by `appManifestFile-config.chart.name[]`.
-  - [x] Also remove the redundant chartGroup in the process.
-- [x] Test what happens if we have a Helm chart that has a fixed container image instead of an overridable one.
-- [x] Explain better why our generated system overrides is empty.

 ## Config files precedence
 When packaging an application as an starlingx application, you can place specific application's